 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Lead is Mark Rodericks (Deputy Headteacher).
 Our Deputy Designated Safeguarding Lead is Alister Sutherland (Headteacher).
-The Governors with responsibility for safeguarding in our school is Marion Rajan and Derrick Davies.
+The Governors with responsibility for safeguarding in our school are Marion Rajan and Derrick Davis.

 Front Door for Families

-When the school has a safe guarding concern about a child, a referral will need to be made to Front Door for Families (FDFF).
+When the school has a safeguarding concern about a child, a referral will need to be made to Front Door for Families (FDFF) with the parent or carer being informed first unless the child is in immediate danger.
 Front Door for Families is made up of professionals with different areas of expertise who work together to assess, decide and coordinate how best to support children, young people and their families where there are concerns.
+For more information, please see the FDFF’s website -https://www.brighton-hove.gov.uk/frontdoorforfamilies/help-and-support-families

 Photographs and Videos

 Occasionally, the local press will be invited to take photographs of school events and special achievements.
-We like to use photographs of our children on our website, in school documents, for parent information meetings, newsletters and on our display screens around the school.
+We like to use photographs of our children on our website, in school documents, for parent/carer information meetings, newsletters and on our display screens around the school.
 This is covered in our photo consent form which we ask parents to sign on entry to the school.
-This can be viewed here Photo/Video Consent Form
+This can be viewed here Photo/Video Consent Form here Photo Consent.docx

 Please also see our Safeguarding leaflet for all visitors, trainee teachers, volunteers and those on work experience which is downloadable below.